lowquark/zinc/README.md

 # znc (Zinc Compiler)

 I have a few thousand lines of Lua that spit out x86-64 assembly.
-Don't worry, it's just a prototype.
-One day I'll take a shot at writing it in C. Here's some sexy compiler output:
+Don't worry, one day I'll take a shot at writing it in C.

+If you have GCC and Lua installed on a 64-bit Linux machine, clone the repository, navigate to `test/`, and run `./test-all` to run the unit tests.

+Otherwise, here's some sexy compiler output:

 ### Input file